 Many people use the New Year as a chance to reset some of their habits.
 If you’re still searching for some attainable New Year’s resolutions, consider revamping your wellness routine in 2018.
 Your body is one of the few things you’ll have your entire life, so it make sense to take care of it.
 Not all

 When was the last time you went to the doctor for something other than a UTI 'script?
 You need to see your doctor (as well as your OB/GYN, dentist, and eye doctor) every year to make sure everything's running smoothly.
 Schedule your annual exam in January, or set a reminder a month in advance to set yours up if you're due later in the year.

-2Prioritize Your Mental Health
+2 Prioritize Your Mental Health

-Thankfully, there is less of a stigma around mental health disorders than in the past.
+less of a stigma around mental health disorders than in the past.
 Your mental health is just as important as your physical health, so start off the new year by checking in with a mental health professional and discussing any concerns you may have.
 Check out this directory if you don’t know where to look for a therapist.
 3 Get More Sleep — And Sleep Better

 anxiety and chronic pain.
 Prioritize good sleep hygiene: Try creating a sleep schedule in 2018, and stick to it as much as you can.
 You can even create a ritual around it if you need to, to make sleeping well a part of your self-care routine.
 4 Embrace Mindfulness Being mindful means intentionally living in the moment — being aware of the sensations you're experiencing, the environment around you, and everything else you come in contact with.
 So move more throughout the day, listen without thinking about what you want to say next, and visualize positive outcomes in your daily life.
+5 Drink More Water

-Stay hydrated in 2018.
 Drinking water benefits every part of your body, and it doesn’t take that much planning.
 Just bring a refillable bottle with you to work or school and sip throughout the day.
 You’ll be amazed by how your body responds when you increase your water intake.
 6 Spend More Time Outdoors

 A walk in a forest can boost your immune system, reduce stress, and improve sleep, according to New York's Department of Environmental Conservation.
 But if you don’t live near a forest, parks and other urban green spaces can also improve your health, so take a walk outside and soak up all the benefits.
 7 Try A New Sport

 cook your own food, you know exactly what is going into each meal.
 This will allow you to cut down on unwanted or unnecessary ingredients, and be more mindful about what's going into your body.
 (And it's cheaper, too.)
 11 Grow Your Own Food

 plant some fresh herbs and put them on your windowsill and use them to season your food.
 Heck, just try your hand at taking care of a non-edible plant at home — plants can boost your mood, purify your air, and other health benefits.